-Prerequisite: MATH 216 or 256 or 286.
+Prerequisite: ENGR 100, and [MATH 216 or 256 or 286] and BIOMEDE 231, and BIOMEDE 241.
 Minimum grade of a "C-" for enforced prerequisites.
-(4 credits)
+Advisory Prerequisite: BIOMEDE 211 and 221 (4 credits)

-This course uses problem-based learning to introduce students to biomedical engineering design concepts, tools and methodologies.
+Problem-based learning to introduce students to biomedical engineering design concepts, tools, and methodologies.
 Students will work in small groups and use virtual design and computational tools to propose and validate feasible solutions to real-world biomedical engineering problems with industrial and/or clinical relevance.
 CourseProfile (ATLAS)